chatwoot/docs/docs/product/channels/live-chat/webflow-integration.md

 title: 'Integrating Chatwoot with Webflow website'
 ---

-Add Chatwoot live chat widget to talk to your Webflow website visitors in realtime.
-Chatwoot helps you to chat with your visitors and provide expectional support in realtime.
+If your website is created with Webflow and you want to talk to your Webflow website visitors in real time, you can add the Chatwoot live chat widget to your website.
 To use Chatwoot as your website live chat, follow the steps described below.

 ## 1. Create a website inbox in Chatwoot